 In 2007, Mr. Wessel entered into an amended and restated employment agreement with the Company through December 31, 2012 to serve as the chief executive officer and president of the Company.
 The agreement was amended in April 2010 to extend the term through December 31, 2015; at the discretion of the Board of Directors this agreement may be extended for additional successive periods of one year on each January 1 anniversary.
-The agreement provides for: (i) a base salary, effective January 1, 2010, of \$850,000 with increases at the discretion of the Compensation Committee; (ii) an annual bonus at the discretion of the Compensation Committee; (iii) participation in compensation plans at the discretion of the Compensation Committee; (iv) certain fringe benefits including club membership, use of the Company airplane, car, vacation, a term life insurance policy with a beneficiary designated by Mr. Wessel in the amount of \$4 million; and (v) reimbursement of business relate d expenses.
+The agreement provides for: (i) a base salary, effective January 1, 2010, of \$850,000 with increases at the discretion of the Compensation Committee; (ii) an annual bonus at the discretion of the Compensation Committee; (iv) certain fringe benefits including club membership, use of the Company airplane, car, vacation, a term life insurance policy with a beneficiary designated by Mr. Wessel in the amount of \$4 million; and (v)

+reimbursement of business related expenses.
 Mr. Wessel has agreed not to compete with the Company for a period of one year following his termination and not to solicit employees of the Company and not to solicit customers of the Company for a period of 90 days following his termination.
-Upon a change of control, Mr. Wessel may terminate the employment agreement with 90 days notice.
+Upon a change of control, Mr. Wessel may terminate the employment agreement with 90 days' notice.
 Upon a change in control or other termination by Mr. Wessel for good cause or termination by the Company without cause or due to death or disability, the Company has agreed to pay Mr. Wessel all accrued compensation and expenses, plus all compensation and benefits provided for in the employment agreement through the term of the agreement.
-If Mr. Wessel's agreement had been terminated on December 31, 2009 by the Company without cause or as a result of death or disability, or by Mr. Wessel for good cause or following a change in control, Mr. Wessel would have b een entitled to receive \$2,247,000 in severance payments.
-All payments made in connection with the termination of Mr. Wessel's agreement must be
+If Mr. Wessel's agreement had been terminated on December 31, 2011 by the Company without cause or as a result of death or disability, or by Mr. Wessel for good cause or following a change in control, Mr. Wessel would have been entitled to receive \$3,560,000 in severance payments.
+All payments made in connection with the termination of Mr. Wessel's agreement must be paid by the Company in a single lump sum thirty days following the termination date of the agreement.
+Mr. Wessel's current base salary for 2012 is \$926,000 per year.
+In addition to the change in control provisions provided under the employment agreement, in the event of a change in control on December 31, 2011, Mr. Wessel would also have vested in 33,000 shares of restricted stock under the terms of the Company's 2010 and 2011 Restricted Stock Incentive Plans.